Kushalsathe123/pubmed-paper-fetcher/README.md

 ```

 ### Python Module Usage
+I have already provide the example_usage file for refrence.
 You can also use this package in your Python scripts:
 ```python
 from pubmed_paper_fetcher.api import PubMedAPI